WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

     * if the EOS flag is set the next state is closed
 - ACK: Worker -> Connector
     * the are not 1-1 with MESSAGE frames
-- NACK: Worker -> Connector (next state is reset)
+- RESTART: Worker -> Connector (next state is terminated)
+    * worker is requesting that the stream be reprocessed in some way

 In the closed state, the following actions are valid:

 - NOTIFY: Connector -> Worker (next state is open)
     * reopens the stream
-- NACK: Worker -> Connector (next state is reset)
+- RESTART: Worker -> Connector (next state is terminated)
     * worker is requesting that the stream be reprocessed in some way
 - ACK: Worker -> Connector
     * these can arrive asynchronously and should be processed accordingly

-In the reset state, the following actions are valid:
+In the terminated state, no actions are valid: the worker will close the session and ignore any messages received after the RESTART has been sent.

-- NOTIFY: Connector -> Worker (next state is open)
-- ACK: Worker -> Connector
-    * these can arrive asynchronously and should be processed accordingly

-NACKs may be handled when in invalid states but they MUST be treated as if there was a stack of NACKs.
-Each NACK will require a NOTIFY.
-If the connector or worker is unable to satisfy this, and error should be used and the session should be reset by disconnecting and redoing the handshake.

 ## Debugging